This document is also available in a non-normative PDF version.

 Our goal is to provide both a testbed for WSMO and to demonstrate the viability of using WSMO as a means to achieve dynamic inter-operation of Web Services.
 The development process for WSMX includes:

-The subset of the WSMO data model allows the implementation of a simple extensible framework to execute basic Semantic Web Services.
+Focusing on the restricted conceptual model provided by WSMX-O, allows the implementation of a simple extensible framework to execute basic Semantic Web Services.
 This framework will be designed in such a way that any later extension and improvement of the functionality should be easily possible.
 The strong component decoupling allows new components to be plugged in and provides opportunities to achieve richer functionality.
 Each subsequent version of WSMX will extend and improve the functionality of the components of the framework until it reaches the full Semantic Web Services support.

 The WSMX working group is open for any new members.
 We aim to bring together research groups, research projects, software developers and user communities to build the complete Semantic Web Services execution environment.